Keymaster65/copper2go/README.md

 In times of automated build pipelines the needs for Workflow systems reduced, but a more lightweight **git** based pipeline might even better fit your needs.

+## Developer's Guide
+copper2go bases on the COPPER (COmmon Persistable Process Excecution Runtime).
+To get more information about COPPER, you might visit https://github.com/copper-engine or https://github.com/copper-engine.

 ### Online Configuration
 Using git only, and compiling the workflow inside the container, you can very easy change your system's behaviour "online".
 That is what want many people dream of, if they talk about "configuration".
 As one use case you can simply